 The ‘Topics in Linguistics’ courses offer up to date courses on linguistic research by LUCL staff.
 The actual content of these courses vary – one semester there may be a course on formal semantics, another semester a course on tense and aspect in a specific language.
-Since Topics in Linguistics courses are usually on fresh content, it was not known what the actual topic will be of this course (or who the teachers are).
-Please check the website of the Research MA Linguistics to find out more.
+Since Topics in Linguistics courses are usually on fresh content, actual topics will be known shortly before courses commence.
+Please check the Programme Linguistics Research

 Topics in Linguistics courses discuss topical research by LUCL members; the courses are taught by the actual researchers.

-The timetable will be available by June 1st at the website of Research Master in Linguistics
+The timetable will be available by June 1st at the website of Linguistics.
+Please check the Timetable

 Mode of instruction

 At the end of the course, the students will be able to:

 • Critically evaluate different theories of ellipsis licensing.

 • Identify different types of ellipsis and categorize these on the basis of their characteristics.